symulation/UofA-PHIL366-F16/README.md

 ##### November

 **16 - Introduction.**  Critical reading of texts and related works is fairly well established and there are good primers on how to do this available (cf. [Ullyot](http://ullyot.ucalgaryblogs.ca/teaching/close-reading/)).
 Critically reading video games is newer---and some might argue more multivariate---and so there is writing on it but the field is still actively developing.
 Drawing on two influential gaming studies authors, [Ian Bogost (chapter 1)](https://www.library.ualberta.ca/catalog/7175807) and [Mary Flanagan (chapter 1)](https://www.library.ualberta.ca/catalog/5771496), we'll begin down the path of critically evaluating video games.
-Note that this is the second bit of heavy reading since the piece by Bogost on "Procedural Rhetoric" is 60 pages).
+Note that this is the second bit of heavy reading since the piece by Bogost introducing "Procedural Rhetoric" is 60 pages).

-**18 - TBD (Possibly, _Can There Be A Feminist War Game?_, drawing on Saklofske's 2016 DHSI presentation by the same title)**
+**18 - Can There Be A Feminist War Game?**  For this investigation we'll draw on Jon Saklofske's 2016 [DHSI](http://dhsi.org/)/[ELO](http://eliterature.org/) presentation by the same title (emailed separately) and on a piece by Iris Marion Young that outlines Five Faces of Oppression ([Full copy](https://wmbranchout.files.wordpress.com/2011/12/five-faces-of-oppression-iris-young.pdf) [Summary copy (make sure to read and understand the important section on social groups in the full copy)](https://mrdevin.files.wordpress.com/2009/06/five-faces-of-oppression.pdf)).
+We'll use Saklofske's piece as the principal focus and Young's piece as both a paradigmatic example of solidly good feminist scholarship _and_ as a resource to draw further concepts from.

 **21 - Discussion 9.**

-**23 - TBD (Possibly, _Is Gamification Bullshit?_, drawing on [_Gamification is Bullshit_](http://bogost.com/writing/blog/gamification_is_bullshit/))**
+**23 - Is Gamification Bullshit?** Ian Bogost argues in a [blog post](http://bogost.com/writing/blog/gamification_is_bullshit/)) that gamification is bullshit (a la Frankfurt's [_On Bullshit_](http://www.stoa.org.uk/topics/bullshit/pdf/on-bullshit.pdf)).
+Bogost expands the short blog post into a book chapter [(Ch.
+2 of _The Gameful World_)](https://www.library.ualberta.ca/catalog/6918458) which we will use alongside this more optomistic paper [_Gamification in Education: What, How, Why Bother?_](https://github.com/papers-we-love/papers-we-love/blob/master/gamification/gamification-in-education-what-how-why-bother.pdf) as our grounding for considering the trend and its impacts.  <!-- [Coursera course on gamification from the University of Pennsylvania](Gamification - University of Pennsylvania | Coursera) -->

 **25 - Discussion 10.**

 **28 - Whole-Class Game Analysis.**  Based on the content of the previous classes we'll be looking to choose a game that the entire class can participate in critiquing during the following class.
 The only requirement is that the game must be generally accessible to everyone in the class.
+(This is currently under reconsideration for pragmatic reasons, suggestions for a possible game _or_ a replacement topic are welcome.)

 **30 - Discussion 11.**